 Hysteroscopy is a short gynecological procedure in which a thin camera is gently inserted through the vagina and cervix into the uterine cavity.
-The development of this technique is on the rise especially in recent years, thanks to the improvement and miniaturization of optics and cameras, as well as its affordability.

 According to the range of performance and difficulty, we distinguish between surgical and diagnostic hysteroscopy.

 You will be treated by one of the following doctors:

 chief physician and professional guarantor of the clinic practice since 1999, expert colposcopy licence

 Hysteroscopy is always provided at our main workplace Lidická 63a, Brno.
 Click for photogallery here »

 WHEN IS HYSTEROSCOPY SUITABLE?

 - Upon investigation of an abnormal ultrasound finding

 - In case of infertility due to uterine factors

 - In case of infertility (inability to deliver a child)